 Entering notes and rests

-inputting music via the computer keyboard is both quick and easy.
-To enter a note or rest, simply choose a duration, then type the pitch name (A-G) for a note or a 0 (zero) for a rest.
-You can also input notation using a mouse, MIDI keyboard or MuseScore's own virtual piano keyboard (see below for details).
+Musescore supports inputting music via a computer keyboard, a mouse, a MIDI keyboard or MuseScore virtual piano keyboard.
+Using the computer keyboard input method is quick and easy, simply choose a duration, then type the pitch name (A-G) for a note or a 0 (zero) for a rest.

-MuseScore supports virtually unlimited undo, so you don't have to worry too much about making mistakes.
-Just click the undo button on the far right of the toolbar, or use the standard keyboard shortcut Ctrl+Z (Mac: Cmd+Z).
+MuseScore supports virtually unlimited undo to revert input mistake.
+Click the undo button on the far right of the toolbar, or use the standard keyboard shortcut Ctrl+Z (Mac: Cmd+Z).

 Selecting a start point